Ghetto Concept

 Ghetto Concept is a Canadian hip-hop duo from Toronto, Ontario, composed of Kwajo Cinqo and Dolo.
-Infinite, who is currently a solo artist, is a former member of the group.

 History

 Kwajo Cinqo (Kwajo Boateng) and Dolo (Lowell Frazer) formed Ghetto Concept in 1992, hailing from the Rexdale and Lawrence Heights neighbourhoods of Toronto.

-Infinite (Desmond Francis) also joined the group as their DJ and eventually contributed to its music as a rapper.
 Their first single "Certified" was released in 1993 by independent label Groove-a-Lot Records.
 In 1994, they released their second single "E-Z On Tha Motion".
 "Certified" and "E-Z On Tha Motion" would go on to win the group Juno Awards in 1995 and 1996 respectively.

-1995 also marked the departure of Infinite from the group, who, following the murder of his brother, pursued a solo career as a musician afterward.
-He would be known in later years for contributing vocals to the soundtrack of the video game Street Fighter III: 3rd Strike.
+In 1994, they were featured in Andrew Munger's documentary film Make Some Noise.

-Ghetto Concept, now the original duo of Kwajo and Dolo, created 7 Bills Entertainment Inc. in 1996 and released the single "Much Luv", which featured past member Infinite.
+Ghetto Concept created 7 Bills Entertainment Inc. in 1996 and released the single "Much Luv", which featured Infinite.
 The duo released their self-titled debut album Ghetto Concept in 1998, along with the singles "Krazy World" and "Precious Metals"; Sticky Fingaz was featured on the remix of "Heavy Metals".
-In 1999, they received gold certification for their single "Too Much", which was featured on The Baby Blue Soundcrew's "Private Party" album.
+In 1999, they received gold certification for their single "Too Much", which was featured on The Baby Blue Soundcrew's Private Party album.
 In 2001, Ghetto Concept signed a licensing deal with BMG Music Canada.
 That same year, they released a remix of "Too Much" (entitled "Still Too Much"), which featured Maestro, Kardinal Offishall, Red-1, Ironside, and Snow.
 On March 19, 2002, they released their next album, Ghetto Concept Presents...7 Bills All-Stars: Da Album.

 On February 21, 2004, Ghetto Concept's longtime manager, Elliott Reid-Thomas, was murdered.
 That same year, the group changed the name of their label to G7 Records Inc. During this time period, they recorded music in Toronto, Los Angeles, New York and Atlanta.
 In the years since, they made their catalogue of music available on all major music platforms.